 vcolonna

 I graduated in Evolutionary Biology from the University of Naples Federico II and did postdoctoral research at the University of Ferrara (Italy) and at Wellcome Trust Sanger Institute in Cambridge (UK).
-I am now leading the Population genomics laboratory at the IGB-CNR (Naples, Italy) and I am Assistant Professor at the University of Tennessee, College of Medicine, in the Department of Genetics, Genomics and Informatics
+I was lectures in Genetics and Bioinformatics at the University of Ferrara (Italy).
+I am now leading the Population genomics laboratory at the University of Tennessee, College of Medicine, in the Department of Genetics, Genomics and Informatics.

 During my PhD I worked on human isolated populations contributing to characterize several isolated populations, describing the genomic consequences of isolation [PMID: 17476112, 19550436, 22713810], contributing to genetic association studies [PMID: 16611673, 18162505] and to characterize rare variation [PMID: 28643794]